Ashkan-P/modalEasterEgg/README.md

 # modalEasterEgg

-modalEasterEgg is an easy-to-use modal [Easter Egg](https://en.wikipedia.org/wiki/Easter_egg_%28media%29) for web pages. modalEasterEgg **uses both mouse and keyboard events** and **uses a json file (modalEasterEgg.json) to save the options**.
+modalEasterEgg is an easy-to-use modal [Easter Egg](https://en.wikipedia.org/wiki/Easter_egg_%28media%29) for web pages. modalEasterEgg **uses both mouse and keyboard events** and **uses a json file (modalEasterEgg.json) to load the options**.
 Options which can be changed are: id of a HTML element (one of your webpage elements), a character, your message and its CSS style.
-When the user go over the element with the mouse and press the predefined character from keyboard, the hidden message will be showed in a JavaScript modal.
+When the user goes over the element with the mouse and presses the predefined character from keyboard, the hidden message will be showed in a JavaScript modal.

 There are two versions of modalEasterEgg:
    1. With Bootstrap and JQuery
    2. With JavaScript

 **Usage:**

 All you need to do is: